Arezookhalili/Arezookhalili.github.io/_posts/03-Keras-Project-Exercise.md

 We will be using a subset of the LendingClub DataSet obtained from Kaggle: https://www.kaggle.com/wordsforthewise/lending-club

-Given historical data on loans given out with information on whether or not the borrower defaulted (charge-off), can we build a model thatcan predict wether or not a borrower will pay back their loan?
+Given historical data on loans given out with information on whether or not the borrower defaulted (charge-off), can we build a model that can predict whether or not a borrower will pay back their loan?
 This way in the future when we get a new potential customer we can assess whether or not they are likely to pay back the loan.

 The "loan_status" column contains our label.